Paule, Camazine & Blumenthal, P.C. posted in From the Lawyer’s Desk

-These are common questions that lead to frequent misunderstandings about the law in Missouri.
+These are common questions that lead to frequent misunderstandings about divorce and adultery laws in Missouri.

 The short answers are: (1) Missouri is NOT a no fault state but is considered a “modified no fault state;” and (2) infidelity can (but may not) affect your case.

 As a so-called “modified no fault statute,” our lawmakers kept the word “conduct” in certain statutes pertaining to divorce.
 Missouri statutes provide that “conduct,” is a relevant factor for the court to consider regarding the equitable (not equal) division of marital property and debt, and is also a relevant factor relating to the award of maintenance (spousal support).
 Misconduct can permeate other aspects of the case such as child custody and attorneys’ fees.

 Bad conduct, such as infidelity, can but will not always impact a case.
 Examples of other “bad conduct” include physical, verbal and emotional abuse, dissipation or hiding of money or property.
 The unique facts of each case, and the judge assigned to the case, may determine whether or not a judge will be influenced enough by infidelity (or other bad conduct) to equitably divide property and debt in favor of the party who’s conduct was better.